zyxw59/conlang_fmt/README.md

 itself contain replacements (or any other inline formatting).
 In the text, a replacement is denoted by the directive declared in the `:replace:` block.
-Text replacements do not take any parameters.
+Text replacements do not take any parameters other than the `class` parameter.

 #### Cross references (`:ref:`)